xmartlabs/xmartlabs.github.io/_posts/2020-05-04-Why-Sign-in-with-Apple-and-integration-guide.md

 <div style="text-align: center"><img width="60%" src="/images/apple-sign-in/AppleSignIn.gif" /></div>
 <p></p>
-As we can see int he code snippet above, it's required to conform to `ASAuthorizationControllerDelegate` and `ASAuthorizationControllerPresentationContextProviding` protocols.
+As we can see in the code snippet above, it's required to conform to `ASAuthorizationControllerDelegate` and `ASAuthorizationControllerPresentationContextProviding` protocols.
 <p></p>

 We conform to `ASAuthorizationControllerPresentationContextProviding` to indicate the window that will contain "Sign in with Apple" SDK dialogs, as shown in the code below.